CrispenGari/askme/README.md

 - phone-number
 - email-address

 When provider verification completes you will be navigated to the `profile` screen where you will be able to set your `nickname` together with random `avatar`s.
+After successful authentication flow we will store the `jwt` authentication token in the `local-storage` to persists the auth session of the current user.

 Here are the screenshot of the authentication flow chat: